 The DBT group offers training in skills for mindfulness, interpersonal effectiveness, and emotion regulation/distress tolerance.
 Participants can attend one module or participate throughout the entire semester.

-Open drop-in group to talk about harm reduction strategies, related to drugs and sex.
-Topics will include opioid overdose prevention, PEP, and PrEP.
+Drop-in group to talk about harm reduction strategies related to drugs and sex.
+Topics will include opioid overdose prevention, PEP and PrEP, and smoking (tobacco, marijuana, and crystal meth).

 The Lower East Side Harm Reduction Center (LESHRC) and The New School provide rapid oral, free, and confidential HIV testing.
 The supply of HIV testing kits may be limited.
 Bring a friend; this service is open to anyone, not just the New School community.